philipooo/angular2-systemjs-karma-typescript/README.md

 # jspm-karma-typescript
-Seed für a projekt using jspm, Typescript, Karma (with Jasmine + Istanbul) and gulp
+Seed for a projekt using jspm, Typescript, Karma (with Jasmine + Istanbul) and gulp

 ##Getting things startet
 ```